julien-sobczak/the-notewriter/website/src/content/docs/developers/presentation.md

 When processing these _medias_, _The NoteWriter_ will create blobs inside the directory `.nt/objects/`.
 The OID is the SHA1 determined from the file content.

-Images, videos, sounds are processed and are not duplicated.
-Indeed, _The NoteWriter_ will optimise these medias like this:
+Images, videos, sounds are processed.
+Indeed, _The NoteWriter_ will optimize these medias like this:

 * Images are converted to AVIF in different sizes (preview = mobile and grid view, large = full-size view, original = original size).
 * Audios are converted to MP3.